react-navigation/react-navigation/docs/guides/Screen-Navigation-Prop.md

 ## `state` - The screen's current state/route

-A screen has access to it's route via `this.props.navigation.state`.
+A screen has access to its route via `this.props.navigation.state`.
 Each will contain:

 - `routeName` - the name of the route config in the router
 - `key` - a unique identifier used to sort routes